 The third main cause of thyroid disease is an autoimmune disorder, leading to Hashimoto’s disease.
 Autoimmunity is when your own body’s immune system is attacking specific cells or tissues in the body.
 Science names these diseases based upon what your immune system is attacking.
 Hashimoto’s disease is the thyroid being attacked by the body’s own immune system, and is far and away the leading cause of thyroid conditions today.
 The insidiousness of autoimmunity is that it can exist for years in the body before it actually shows up on a blood test.
 It’s common to the point of epidemic levels, but often goes undetected until it finally manifests as a chronic disease like Hashimoto’s.

-Watch out for environmental toxins that particularly target thyroid hormone receptors in the cell, or can negatively impact the body’s ability to use iodine, a necessary element for thyroid health.
-We call the biggest actors the Toxic Top Five for thyroid health.
-They are:
+Before embarking on a detox plan, you want to make sure you’ve removed the source of toxicity.
+You cannot heal until you’ve removed the source!
+Watch out for environmental toxins that target thyroid hormone receptors in particular, or can negatively impact the body’s ability to use iodine, a necessary element for thyroid health.

 These toxins easily bind to thyroid receptors in the cell membranes, interfering with proper thyroid function.
 Steer clear of them!
 Some things that you can do to reduce your exposure include:

 - Consider a house or shower filter to remove chlorine and fluoride from the water that you shower in.
 Studies show that steam inhalation causes the highest exposure to chlorine (in the form of trihalomethanes) than any other typical exposure.
 The filtration systems that I use and recommend can be found here.

 - Limit or eliminate hot tub and pool use.
 Both can have high levels of bromine and chlorine.